 Chiapas, Mexico Itinerary — February 19-25

 Day 1: Thursday, February 19.
-Luxury overnight bus from Oaxaca to San Cristobal de Las Casas (B)
+Luxury overnight bus from Oaxaca to San Cristobal de Las Casas (B) or travel independently to Chiapas and arrive in San Cristobal de Las Casas on your own.

 Day 2: Friday, February 20.
 Check in to our San Cristobal de Las Casas Hotel.
 At breakfast, we will meet a local expert who will talk about Maya textiles and Chiapas textile traditions.
 Then we’ll take a walking cultural orientation tour of the compact, pedestrian-friendly city.
 After a group lunch, you will have time to recharge before we visit folk-healer Sergio Castro and his private museum.
 Overnight SCDLC.
 (B, L, D)